 - Shenzhen Museum, 13 April to 26 May 2019

 - Shanghai Natural History Museum, 15 November 2018 to 6 January 2019

 - National Museum of China, Beijing, 4 July to 2 September 2018

-The exhibition includes artworks, plus carvings that share designs often used in bark paintings.
-It celebrates the knowledge, genius and work of over 40 master artists, including Narritjin Maymuru, Yirawala, Mawalan Marika, and their contemporaries.
+The exhibition included artworks, plus carvings that share designs often used in bark paintings.
+It celebrated the knowledge, genius and work of over 40 master artists, including Narritjin Maymuru, Yirawala, Mawalan Marika, and their contemporaries.

 Mimih Hunting, about 1980, Dick Nguleingulei Murrumurru, Bularlhdja clan, Dangbon and Kunwinjku languages, about 1920–1988, 106 x 58.5 cm, Aboriginal and Torres Strait Islander Affairs Art collection, collected by Gunbalanya (Oenpelli).
 National Museum of Australia

 Totemic Crocodile, 1965, Yirawala, Born clan, Kuninjku language, about 1897–1976, 80.2 x 64 cm, Aboriginal Arts Board collection no. 2, collected at Minjilang (Croker Island).
 National Museum of Australia

 Rirratjiŋu Mortuary Ceremony, 1967, by Mathaman Marika, Rirratjiŋu clan, 1920–1970, 89.6 x 46 cm, collected by Helen Groger-Wurm at Yirrkala.
 National Museum of Australia

 Fight between Crocodile-Man and Stingray-Man, 1963, Narritjin Maymuru, Maŋgalili clan, about 1914–1982, 94 x 62.5 cm, collected by Karel Kupka at Yirrkala.
 National Museum of Australia